kabeer05/steam-mini/README.md

 ## License

-Reactive Resume is packaged and distributed using the [MIT License](/LICENSE.md) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.
+Steam Mini is packaged and distributed using the [MIT License](/LICENSE.md) which allows for commercial use, distribution, modification and private use provided that all copies of the software contain the same license and copyright.